 Finally, time for our fall European adventure to begin in earnest.
-Our bus ride from the airport brought us to the Prague City Center about 5 P.M., giving us roughly 48 hours in the beautiful City of Magic.
+Our bus ride from the airport brought us to the Prague City Center about 5 P.M.
+That gave us roughly 48 hours in the beautiful City of Magic.
 Our base of operations would be the Archibald City Hotel, located a few blocks from Wenceslas Square and the National Museum.
-After getting off at the wrong bus stop, it took us about 30 minutes to walk to the hotel, and on the heels of a short transatlantic flight from Paris without much sleep, a couple of hours of brisk walking in Paris, and another short flight from there, my wife and I were both completely bushwacked, so our touring wouldn’t begin until the next morning.
+After getting off at the wrong bus stop, it took us about 30 minutes to walk to the hotel.
+We already endured a long overnight flight, a long day including walking around Paris, and another flight to Prague.
+With that in mind, we decided to rest up and begin our touring the next morning.

-Note: I could go into much, much more detail about our stay in Prague and post many more pictures, but this is designed to be an “overview” type of post to give readers ideas for a two day visit.
+Note: I could go into much, much more detail about our stay in Prague and post many more pictures.
+However, I intend this as an “overview” type of post to give readers ideas for a two day visit.
 My next post will provide a more in-depth look at Prague Castle.
 You can also see all of my Prague photos on my Flickr account here.

 Day 1 – Monday, October 26, 2015